triangle-man/code-club/lessons.md

 We started with the comment-based function statement from the beginning.
-It was very helpful even for live-coding, because it explains what is going to happen before the code.
+It was very helpful even for live-coding, because it explains what is going to happen before one has to read code.

 Some challenges that arose:

  - understanding that the formal argument to a function is just a placeholder (and not, for example, a global variable)

  - tendency to drop back to non-syntactically valid forms when calling user-defined functions

 Plan: lots of examples and practice!

+# 06 More functions

+The "something of higher priority has occured" problem may be unsurmountable.